 I have previously worked for several funeral homes in the Saline County area.

 In October of 2012, was hired at Wilson-McReynolds Funeral Home in Marion, and am now excited about the new opportunities to help families at Stone Funeral Home, I enjoy helping and serving the people in the West Frankfort area.

-Lindsey joined our team in April of 2019 and completed her Apprenticeship on April 3rd of 2020 and stayed on the team as a fully licensed employee.
+Lindsey joined our team in April of 2019 and completed her Apprenticeship on April 3rd of 2020 and stayed on the team as a Funeral Director and Embalmer.

 She is originally from Murphysboro, she graduated high school from Agape Christian High School and then went to SIU Carbondale where she graduated with a Bachelors Degree in Mortuary Science and Funeral Service.

 She is a VERY proud member of the West Frankfort Lions Club and in July will hold the Secretary position which she loves.
 She is also a member of the West Franktfort Rotarian's and enjoys doing all she can to be involved.

 In September of 2020 she married Aaron Hammonds and they have a cat named Remington.

 Lindsey really loves her job and the people she meets and is very set on delivering the best service you may want.
 She is very good with computers and all technical things.
 If you need a memorial DVD made, a specific song or video played during the service or your service live streamed she is the one to talk to!
 She loves a challenge and will do her very best to make sure that everything goes smoothly and all your needs are met.